 - Size: Range from 3/8 to 1/2 inch in length

 The two most common types of termites are drywood termites and subterranean termites.
 Both types feed on cellulose found in wood and wood products, but there are differences between the two species.

 Drywood termites do not need ground contact or moisture.
 They can live their entire life cycle inside a piece of structural timber or a piece of furniture.
 Their numbers are less than that of subterranean termites and they tend to be a bit larger in size.
 Drywood termites generally swarm after sunset or at night, from May until November.
 However, they can swarm at other times.
 Their swarmers are generally pale brown in color.

 Termite swarms occur when a termite colony has grown so large that they send out new reproductive termites to start new colonies.
 The swarmers can come out during the day or night depending on their species.
 Drywood termites swarm generally at night.

 Drywood termites cause serious damage to structures, often long before they are discovered.
 Possible signs of infestation include the leaving of sawdust-like pellets and wings left over from swarmers.

-Do you live in South Florida and think that this termite may be invading your home?
+Do you live in South Florida and think drywood termites may be invading your home?
 Hulett Environmental Services offers specialty termite control treatments designed to control and eliminate termites.
 Ask about our No-Tent Drywood Termite Solution!